captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 And you can either help me.
 ---
-And be my friend.
+Or you can not help me and I will.
 ---
-Or you can.
----
-Not help me and I will.
----
 Figure out a way to do it.
 ---
 On my own.
 ---
-So.
+I don't want to just wait around to die.
 ---
-It’s happening either way.
+I'm really not sad about it.
 ---
-One way with you.
+I’m not scared.
 ---
-One way alone.
+This is actually the most empowered
 ---
-If I do it I.
+I felt since I found all this out
 ---
-I need to do it while I can still.
----
-Lift my hand so.
----
-I will need a plan in place and.
----
-Ready to go when it’s time
----
-so I can just pull the trigger
----
-and say “lets do this”.
----
-And.
----
-I don’t know.
----
-How much longer.
----
-It’ll be till I.
----
-Till I won’t be able.
----
-To lift my hand.
----
-Anymore.
----
-## PETER:
-Is this about living with your mother?
----
-Because if it is then I will.
----
-## LISSETTE:
-Fuck you.
----
-## PETER:
-I will
----
-I will live with you OK?
----
-It’s a manipulative way
----
-to get me to do what you
----
-want but there you go.
----
-You win.
----
-I will move in with you.
----
-## LISSETTE:
-It’s not about my fucking mother.
----
-I.
----
-I don’t want to just wait around.
----
-To die.
----
-I’m really not sad about it
----
-I’m not scared I feel like.
----
-I get it that maybe it
----
-sounds weird to you.
----
-But it actually feels.
----
-Empowering.
----
-It’s the most.
----
-Empowered.
----
-I’ve felt since I found
----
-all this out.
----
 So.
 ---
----
 ## PETER:
 So what do you need from me?
 ---
+Because it sounds like you've got it all figured out.
+---
 ## LISSETTE:
 I wanna have a party.
----
 ---
 ## PETER:
 A party?